qmonnet/rbpf/README.md

 The API is pretty well documented inside the source code.
-You should also be able to access [an online version of the documentation from here](https://docs.rs/rbpf/).
-Here is a summary of how to use it.
+You should also be able to access [an online version of the documentation from here](https://docs.rs/rbpf/), automatically generated from the [crates.io](https://crates.io/crates/rbpf) version (may not be up-to-date with master branch).
+[Examples](../../tree/master/examples) and [unit tests](../../tree/master/tests) should also prove helpful.
+Here is a summary of how to use the crate.

 Here are the steps to follow to run an eBPF program with rbpf: